 So how can we identify karma in our daily lives?
-Here’s a fail-proof test: If something happens, that means it’s karmic.
-Because everything that happens is the natural fulfillment of a cause set in motion earlier.
+Here’s a fail-proof test: If something happens, it’s karmic, because everything that happens to us is the natural fulfillment of a cause that we set in motion earlier.

 Karma isn’t something we have with other people.
 They’re only providing a backdrop so that we can experience what we’ve set in motion.
 Their causes and results are dovetailing with ours, but our experience is about us and doesn’t depend on them.

-Change can be difficult because our past patterns have built tendencies toward similar choices in our present.
+Change can be difficult, because our past patterns have built tendencies toward similar choices in our present.
 So a momentum has been established.
 And the future will be more of the same, unless we do things differently.

 If we can get up tomorrow morning and assume that the people we encounter will be opportunities to change our old responses and set some healthier causes in motion, we’ll begin to understand those people at a deeper level.

 Come follow me on Instagram!